The following is a testimony delivered on August 6, 2017:

 ...to cry unto the Lord, saying: O Lord, have mercy; according to thy abundant mercy which thou hast had upon the people of Nephi, have upon me, and my people.
 And now, when he had said this, he fell unto the earth, as if he were dead.

 That’s important because, in the Sermon on the Mount, the Savior talks about how it’s not that you just don’t kill your brother.
 You have to stop at being angry.
 You have to turn your thoughts towards Him.
 It is the beliefs that you have in your mind that cause you to justify your bad actions in the moment that you have a decision.
 But, as you gain light and you gain knowledge, you are empowered to make correct decisions.
 It is the love of God and it is the knowledge that He gives to you that enables you to do that.
-[It was] just quoted Joseph Smith when he said that “a man is saved no faster than he gains knowledge.”
+[Another person who had previously spoken] just quoted Joseph Smith when he said that “a man is saved no faster than he gains knowledge.”
 That’s because knowledge is what changes you.

 This is beautifully portrayed, also, in the creation story.
 That’s why Ammon goes back to the creation.
 Because Adam and Eve, they’re naked, right?
 And let’s assume that, for just a second, we’re not talking about actual nakedness.
 Let’s talk, let’s assume, for just a moment, that their nakedness is analogous to their lack of knowledge.
 And, even after they partake of the fruit, they try to cover up with fig leaves, but even they know that it is pitifully insufficient because they go run and hide.
 Even the knowledge that we think we have, when we come into God’s presence, it’s not enough.
 It’s only when they approach God with that broken heart and contrite spirit, recognizing that they have done something wrong and that what they have is not enough, that God takes an animal skin (and there is symbolism in that).
 He takes an animal skin, and He prepares a covering for them.
 The Atonement is meant to give you a baptism by fire to burn out the natural man in you to prepare you for the greater light and knowledge that the Lord is prepared to give you once you make that commitment that you will believe Him.
 And by slowly doing that, over and over again, you are able...the “end” of that process is that you come into His presence.
 And I know I got chastised last time for “teaching” instead of “bearing testimony,” but this IS my testimony!
 This is my testimony.